sabbir-noyon/react-igrow-donation-campaign/README.md

 ## 🤝 License

 This project is open for practice and learning purposes.
-Contact the author for permission if reusing for commercial use.